Olde Presbyterian Church – Lancaster, South Carolina

-Also known as Lancaster Presbyterian Church, the Old Presbyterian Church in Lancaster was built in 1862 and is the first brick church in Lancaster County.
+Also known as Lancaster Presbyterian Church, the Olde Presbyterian Church in Lancaster was built in 1862 and is the first brick church in Lancaster County.
 The congregation formed in 1835 and built its first church on this site shortly afterwards.
-When the current church (shown below) replaced the original one nearly three decades later, hand-made brick was used to construct the Gothic Revival sanctuary.
+When the current church replaced the original one nearly three decades later, hand-made brick was used to construct the Gothic Revival sanctuary.

-The church outgrew this site by the early twentieth century and moved to its current location on Main Street in 1926.
+Lancaster Presbyterian church outgrew this site by the early twentieth century and relocated to its current location on Main Street in 1926, leaving this church building vacant.
 Another church briefly occupied the building before the Masons used it as a meeting place, and in 1962 it ended up in the hands of Dr. Benjamin F. Emanuel, who converted the sacred space into the Carolina Museum.
-However, the former church was once again vacant by 1972.
+However, the former church was once again unoccupied by 1972.

-The Old Presbyterian Church is listed in the National Register, which says the following:
+The Olde Presbyterian Church is listed in the National Register:

 (Old Presbyterian Church) Lancaster Presbyterian Church has played an integral part in this community’s history since the mid-1800s.
 Completed ca. 1862, the present church is thought to have been the first brick church in Lancaster County.
 The walls are of handmade brick.
 Basilican in plan, the church features a gallery along the sides and back of the sanctuary and culminates in an arched pulpit apse.
 The walls are stuccoed and scored to resemble stone.
 Interesting details include hood moldings over the arches, cornice brackets with pendants under the gallery, and round wooden columns supporting the gallery.